kora-projects/kora-docs/mkdocs/docs/en/documentation/database-migration.md

 ---

 Database migrations apply schema and reference data changes in a controlled order: they create tables, indexes, constraints, and perform other `SQL` operations required by a new application version.
-In Kora, migration modules are bound to `JdbcDatabase` initialization: when the application starts, the database is created as a graph component, and then an interceptor runs migrations.
+In Kora, migration modules are bound to `JdbcDatabase` initialization through a `GraphInterceptor<JdbcDatabase>`: when the application starts, `JdbcDatabase` is created as a graph component, and the interceptor's `init()` runs migrations before the component is published to the rest of the graph.
-If a migration fails, `JdbcDatabase` component initialization and application startup fail as well.
+If a migration fails, `init()` throws, so `JdbcDatabase` component initialization and the whole graph build (application startup) fail as well.
-Migration modules do not perform additional actions when the application stops.
+The interceptor's `release()` is a no-op: migrations are never rolled back or re-run when the application stops.

 This approach is convenient for local development, tests, and small installations where the application runs as a single instance.
 For environments with multiple replicas, choose a separate migration execution method in advance so migrations are not run simultaneously from every application instance.